What’s a Flat-Fee Broker?

 A buyer’s agent is typically paid through a commission offered on a listing and not by the buyer.
 PROmetro Realty does not charge administrative fees to home buyers!

 The short answer is, “Yes”.
 While it is easier to utilize the same agent for both services, it is not required.
 It is helpful to work with one agent who understands your end goals.
 This way you and your agent can work together to achieve the best results.

 Questions on DIY

-You could try, but you would be missing out on qualified buyers who are working with agents.
+No, you would be missing out on the majority of qualified buyers who are working with agents.
 Also, be careful about what kind of information you post online as you may not be able to delete it (like your asking price).
-A better approach is to advertise your home directly to agents and offer a commission.
+A better approach is to advertise your home directly to agents through the MLS.

 Zillow puts values on homes using an AVM or automated valuation model.
 Sometimes it is right on track and other times it is wildly inaccurate.
 Here is what Zillow says about it: “Zestimates are intended as a useful starting point to help you determine an independent and unbiased assessment of what your home might be worth in today’s market.
 Comparing your home to recently sold properties can also help you understand what your home is worth.
 Additionally, your real estate agent or appraiser will physically inspect the home and take into account special features, location and market conditions.”

 While a company may list your house on the local MLS for a flat fee, it is of little benefit if you don’t offer a commission to a buyer’s agent.
 Remember, a REALTOR® with a qualified buyer is your friend when you’re selling a house.
 You want to advertise your listing to these agents.
 Also, keep in mind that some outfits simply do not offer a full-service experience and may even require you to pay a substantial start-up fee.